 - Explain why and how all organizations are vulnerable

-- Identify the difference between accidental and intentional events
+- Identify the difference between accidental and intentional cybersecurity issues

-- Frame cybersecurity challenges using an appropriate vocabulary
+- Frame cybersecurity challenges using industry-related (appropriate) vocabulary

 - Identify the key cyber activities of your organization